Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.9

-Returns the size of audio buffer.
+Returns the size of the audio buffer.

 See also: